Guests with disabilities

 Seatrac: Many Paphos beaches previously had a Seatrac chair as below, which got installed (weather depending) during the first 2 weeks of June and stayed there until around mid of September.
 Beaches did include Geroskipou municipal beach, La Plage Latchi (Polis area) beach, Limassol beach and Alexander the Great (Sodap) beach in Kato Paphos.

 IMPORTANT UPDATE Summer 2017: Seatrac systems not operating at Geroskipou municipal beach or Alexander the Great (Sodap) beach in Kato Paphos.
-A beach wheelchair has been provided instead at Sodap beach.
+A beach wheelchair has been provided instead at Sodap/Alexander the Great beach.

 A Seatrac chair is still operating at La Plage Latchi area, aka Polis area municipal beach.

-Wheelchair accessible WC and shower at Geroskipou municipal beach commencing 2018.
+Wheelchair accessible WC and shower at the much improved Geroskipou municipal beach 2021.
+FREE PARKING RIGHT NEXT TO BEACH.

 We have advised Savvas Hadjikyrou the Quality Assurance Officer at the Cyprus Tourism Office that the removal of the seatrac chairs is a big disappointment, and that their visitcyprus page is showing incorrect disability information as at 29/7/17.